 Do you want to talk to an attorney about your possible personal injury case, but don’t know where to start?
 Attorney Brad Parker discusses the process of a personal injury case in Bedford, TX.
-Associate attorneys and legal assistants of the Parker Law Firm appear in this video.
+Associate attorneys and legal assistants of the Parker Law Firm Injury Lawyers appear in this video.

 Once we both made a decision that you’ll hire me and I’ll represent you, our office then contacts the parties that we believe are responsible for the incident and let them know that we’re on board and all communication should go through us.
-We then also monitor your medical appointments, your physical recovery and start gathering medical records to document during this period of time.
+We then also monitor your medical appointments, and your physical recovery, and start gathering medical records to document during this period of time.

 We may or may not file suit, it depends on your case, but typically what we like to do here is, we will contact the insurance company that’s representing the other side let them know we’re involved and put together a packet at some point to try to resolve the case without having to file a lawsuit.

 If we have to file a lawsuit or if we have to file immediately because we need to get an investigator out then you have to go through the discovery process and that can be everything from sending out requests for production of documents to sending written questions back and forth, depositions will be taken (that’s when you sit down in front of a court reporter and give sworn testimony), they’ll inevitably be motions filed to try to dismiss your case, responses and motions filed back and forth, and that process can go on unfortunately, because of the sum of the backlog and the nature of “the beast”, from anywhere from nine to 18 months once the suit is filed.